DRIVE-Lab-BGU/IPC2026/call_email.md

   ippc2026-rddl@googlegroups.com

 We also invite RDDL domain contributions from the community.
-If you are interested in designing a domain for the competition, please contact us at the above discussion list as soon as possible.
+If you are interested in designing a domain for the competition, Please take a look at the already announced domains to understand the style and focus, and please contact us at the above discussion list as soon as possible.
 If your domain suggestion is chosen for the competition, we will work with you to design and adapt the domain to suit the competition.
 More information on the competition and the pyRDDLGym infrastructure can be found at

   https://drive-lab-bgu.github.io/IPPC2026/

-which includes a description of the RDDL modeling language as well as the Python RDDLGym interface and quick install instructions for running the existing sample domains including
+which includes a description of the RDDL modeling language as well as the Python pyRDDLGym interface and quick install instructions for running the existing sample domains.
-* Aerial drone control,
-* Mars rover trajectory and sensor planning,
-* Two-sided recommender systems,
-* Elevator control, and
-* Power systems generation.

 If you have any questions about the competition or participation, please do not hesitate to reach out to us.